pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

 Using this descriptor, the base class will be able to find a reference to the controller during component linking.
 Check out [The Locator Pattern](https://www.geeksforgeeks.org/service-locator-pattern/) for more on how this mechanism works.

-We also need to set a base route in the service’s constructor using the _base_route property.
-As a result, the microservice’s full REST request will look something like:
+We also need to set a base route in the service's constructor using the _base_route property.
+As a result, the microservice's full REST request will look something like:

 ```GET /hello_world/greeting?name=John```